Burglar kicked in front door, stole fridge & stove from Baton Rouge home

 BATON ROUGE - Investigators are looking for a burglar who seemingly stole everything but the kitchen sink from an East Baton Rouge home.

-According to the sheriff's office, the break-in happened at a home on Dianna Dive, just off Joor Road, on Feb.
+According to the sheriff's office, the break-in happened at a home on Dianna Drive, just off Joor Road, on Feb.
 23. Deputies say the man kicked in the front door and managed to take a black Whirlpool stove and black Frigidaire refrigerator and load them into his vehicle.
 Both items were valued at about $800 a piece.

 Surveillance cameras spotted the thief driving off in a pick-up truck.